cyberpwnn/Core/README.md

 * It's highly recommended to use an external text editor.
 With all of the files, and the lengths of them.

 ## Objectives
 There are many objectives in this project.
 The issue is trying to address all of them and actually get some done.
+Objectives are typically added and kept updated as the project goes on.

 ### CPI
 - [x] A way for libraries to plug in to other libraries in a safe way.
 - [x] A logging system for any debugging needed which sends data remotley through a modem.